wely/DevCamp/HOL/node/01-developer-environment/README.md

 1. Select `OK`.

 ---
-## Exercise 7: Azure Portal walkthrough<a name="ex7"></a>
+## Exercise 7: Azure Portal walk-through<a name="ex7"></a>

 1. On your local machine or the virtual machine in Azure, open a browser window and go to the main Azure portal page, [http://portal.azure.com](https://portal.azure.com).
-Log in with the credentials you supplied in the subscription signup exercise.
+Log in with the credentials you supplied in the subscription sign-up exercise.
 You should see the Azure portal, similar to this:

     ![image](./media/2017-06-15_16_21_00.png)